 Introducing the coordinator pattern helped as tremendously to remove even more responsibilities from the view components and helped us to write more reusable and better testable views.
 By adopting the pattern for our use cases and writing our own framework we came to a solution that fits really nice in our app architecture.

 We were amazed by the feedback we got for our framework and tried to include as many suggestions as possible.
 By introducing new types of components and settings type safety as our main goal we ended up with a redesigned framework we called XCoordinator.
-It’s still under heavy development but we will release it in the following weeks.
+It’s freely available as open-source software on GitHub.

 Stay tuned! 😎